arabellas-craft/arabellas-craft.github.io/about.markdown

 Thank you for taking the time to learn about me!
 My name is Arabella and I am a queer woman living on the unceded ancestral homeland of the Ramaytush Ohlone (present day San Francisco).

 I am passionate about environmental justice, living sustainably, and reducing disparities within our society.
-I have been a practicing green witch and tarot reader for nearly 2 decades.
+I have been a practicing hedge witch and tarot reader for over 2 decades.
 Check out [instagram](https://www.instagram.com/arabellas.craft/) for a better look into my daily life.

 As an intuitive tarot reader, I combine my intuition with my understanding of the tarot to see your core self, what you are experiencing, and the most loving way for you to proceed.

+I am an eternal student, always pondering, questioning, and investigating.
+I hope to share this love of exploration with all those I read for.
+I will encourage you to think for yourself and connect with your own internal wisdom to help guide you to the answers you are seeking.

-If you’re interested in looking at your life with more clarity please see my "Book a Reading" tab.
+If you’re interested in looking at your life with more clarity, [book a reading](http://shop.arabellascraft.com/?sort=page_layout&tags=tarot%20card%20reading) with me.

 # About Tarot